 HOW MUCH PROGRESS HAS BEEN MADE?

-Jonathan’s Voice whole-heartedly endorses the implementation of these Core Standards and will adopt the following actions
+Jonathan’s Voice whole-heatedly endorses the implementation of these Core Standards and will adopt the following actions

 - We will draw them to the attention of those organizations with whom we have contact.